Portable Spas NZ Preventative Maintenance Guide

 1. Regular Water Maintenance

-💡 Pro Tip: Use our water testing app to ensure accurate results and receive tailored treatment recommendations.
+Pro tip: Use our water testing app for accurate results and tailored treatment recommendations.

 2. Routine Limescale Prevention for Control Units